gabrielpascua/gabrielpascua.com/_posts/2016-01-07-using-docker.markdown

 * When shopping for a Service Discovery Solution, you will often run into CAP Theorem which states that a distributed system cannot be Consistent (C), Available (A), and Partition tolerant (P) simultaneously.
 Take note of possible implementations such as AP or CP systems.
 * Docker Networking Modes `docker network ls` [https://docs.docker.com/engine/userguide/networking/](https://docs.docker.com/engine/userguide/networking/):
     - Bridge - represents the `docker0` network.
 External connectivity is provided by IP forwarding and `iptables` rules
-	- Host - adds a container on the host’s stack and cuts the plumbing of the Bridge network and shares the IP Address of the host
+	- Host - adds a container on the host's stack and cuts the plumbing of the Bridge network and shares the IP Address of the host
 	- None - adds a container to a container-specific network stack
 <p></p>